pals-ttic/sjc/README.md

 mkdir exp
 cd exp
 ```
 Run the following command to generate a new 3D asset.
-It takes about 25 minutes on a single A5000 GPU for 10000 steps of optimization.
+It takes about 25 minutes / 10GB GPU mem on a single A5000 GPU for 10000 steps of optimization.
 ```bash
 python /path/to/sjc/run_sjc.py \
 --sd.prompt "A zoomed out high quality photo of Temple of Heaven" \